 Learn more about our LL.M. degree, including an overview of the LL.M. requirements, scheduling and the application process.
 Information sessions are at the University of Houston Law Center.

 Thursday, January 12 (4:00pm – 5:00pm)

 To register for an information session please RSVP here

 Can't attend an information session?
 Contact firstname.lastname@example.org for more information or to:

-The fall 2017 application will be available on the Law School Admission website, www.lsac.org.llm beginning on October 1.
+The fall 2017 application is now available on the Law School Admission Council website, http://www.lsac.org/llm

 U.S. law degree?